J. Jay Todd

-Senior Consultant / Ph.D. / Los Angeles/ Woodland Hills
+Senior Consultant / Ph.D. / San Francisco/San Jose

 Dr. Todd holds a Ph.D. in Psychology with an emphasis in Neuroscience from Vanderbilt University.
 His Ph.D. research investigated how our brain keeps track of information stored in memory for short periods of time.
-He also investigated how our memory of an event can impair our ability to become aware of new, unexpected events occurring directly in front of us.
-As a postdoctoral scholar at the University of Chicago, Dr. Todd investigated the adverse effect of performance anxiety on the ability to perform otherwise simple tasks.
+He also researched the development of awareness over brief periods of time.
+This included investigating how being startled can impair our awareness of and response to expected events, and how the difficulty of a task can influence our ability to perceive unexpected events.
+As a postdoctoral scholar at the University of Chicago, Dr. Todd investigated how stress and anxiety can adversely affect how we attempt to solve problems and can lead to otherwise easily avoidable mistakes.

 Education and Certifications